mhansen/jekyll-blog/_posts/2010-05-30-basic-to-js.markdown

 [Apple IIc](http://en.wikipedia.org/wiki/Apple_iic), typing in BASIC programs from a book.
 I had to have a go.

-So I ported it to JavaScript.
+So I ported the old code to JavaScript.

-It was a lot easier than I expected.
-Mostly because both languages have global scope by default.
+It was a lot easier than I expected - mostly because both languages have global scope by default.

 JavaScript gives you the option of global or local scope every time you declare a variable - if you declare it with `var` it is local to the function.

 {% highlight js %}
-var a = "a local variable";
+var a = "a function-scoped variable";
 b = "a global variable";
 {% endhighlight %}